grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "One moment."
 Hemi pulled a book off the shelf above the navigation table that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
 Hemi looked at the chart and estimated about a dozen possible directions they could move that would take them away from the _Grackle_.
 Then he used the book to select a random number which he transposed into one of his dozen courses.
 "Here's a true random bearing Sylvia: 163 degrees."

-"OK Bastian, make it 3 knots, come about to 1-6-3."
+"OK Bastian, make it three knots, come about to 1-6-3."

 Bastian shifted the throttle slightly forward and the speed needle raised slowly off its zero pin.
 He turned the rudder wheel and the boat leaned slightly into the turn.